ethereumclassic/Awesome-ETC/README.md

 - [OpenZeppelin](https://openzeppelin.org/) - Battle-tested framework of secure, reusable smart contracts.
 - [Quorum](https://www.goquorum.com/) - Quorum is an open source blockchain platform that combines the innovation of the public Ethereum community with enhancements to support enterprise needs.
 - [Remix Online IDE](https://remix.ethereum.org/) - A useful in-browser IDE that can compile and publish smart contracts to various Ethereum networks.
 Includes a linter.
+- [Signatory](https://signatory.dev/) - An offline transaction and message signer for the Ethereum Stack.
 - [SOLL](https://github.com/second-state/soll) - The LLVM compiler is finally coming to Solidity.
 With it, we can easily create smart contracts across multiple blockchain VMs.
 The EVM on Ethereum Classic and ETH 2.0's eWASM are among the first we support.
 - [Sputnikvm](https://github.com/ETCDEVTeam/sputnikvm) - SputnikVM is an open source standalone implementation of Ethereum Virtual Machine (EVM).
 It aims to be an efficient, pluggable virtual machine for different Ethereum-based blockchains.
 - [Truffle Suite](https://www.trufflesuite.com/) - A world class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.

 ## Tutorials

-Step by step guides on using Ethereum.
+Step by step guides on using the Ethereum tech stack.
 - [CryptoZombies](https://cryptozombies.io/) - Learn to Code Ethereum DApps By Building Your Own Game.
 - [Hitchhikers Guide to Smart Contracts](https://blog.zeppelin.solutions/the-hitchhikers-guide-to-smart-contracts-in-ethereum-848f08001f05) - Build smart contracts on Ethereum using Truffle, testrpc and Solidity.
 - [A 101 Noob Intro to Programming Smart Contracts on Ethereum](https://medium.com/@ConsenSys/a-101-noob-intro-to-programming-smart-contracts-on-ethereum-695d15c1dab4) - Smart contract tutorial with a focus on building up understanding before code.